quriosapien/meliorism/blog/about-kumar-gaurav.md

 I interned and worked full time briefly as business development executive with a Flipkart funded startup, moving quickly to the software realm.
 Worked for 5ish years as FullStack Software Engineer with startups of various size and scale ( [details below](/about-kumar-gaurav.html#software-engineer) ).
 Enjoyed working close to founders.

 To harness my new found interest in Entrepreneurship, I left Quizizz in Jan'23 and started building my own company.
-Lots of learnings, realised what I am good at (tech, product, analytics) and what I need to work upon (cold-communications, sales, marketing, strategies, market-research).
+Lots of learnings, realised what I am good at (*tech, product, analytics*) and what I need to work upon (*cold-communications, sales, marketing, strategies, market-research*).

-Looking to start working again.
-Looking for a good team and company to build amazing products.
+Looking to start working full-time again.
+In search of a good team and company to build amazing products.
 I would love to hear from you if you think there's a great opportunity for us to work together.

 ### Software Engineer